-International tuition fees of \pounds 9,500 per academic year will be applied to full time Higher Education courses and \pounds 4,750 to part time.
+International tuition fees of £9,500 per academic year will be applied to full time Higher Education courses and £4,750 to part time.

-18 Full Time Support
+18 Full time support

-A full time student will be entitled to the following support measures:
+A full time student who enrols in 2021/22 will be entitled to the following support measures;

-- A Career Degree bursary to the equivalent of £500 per academic year will be made available to full time students on courses charging £7,999 or £6,500 per academic year.
+- A Career Degree bursary to the equivalent of £500 per academic year will be made available to full time students per academic year.
 This will take the form of sector related qualifications, professional memberships, short courses or equipment.
 Students must choose how to spend this bursary throughout the academic year, there is no cash alternative.
 This bursary will be available to the student from the date of their enrolment and for the remainder of their active enrolment period for each separate academic year.
 Unspent bursary funds cannot be carried over to subsequent years. - Where an extended bursary is applied, for transitional purposes, students will not be eligible for an additional Career Degree bursary.